Audio Fiction Dot C O Dot U K

 https://freesound.org/people/craigsmith/sounds/481668/

-The image accompanying this episode is a modified detail of a panel from the public domain comic book Hot Rods And Racing Cars, Number 32 (October 1957), pencils by Bill Molno, inks by Sal Trapani.
+The image accompanying this episode is a modified detail of a panel from the public domain comic book Web of Evil, Number 17 (August 1954), penciled by Charles Nicholas.

-Violent Vacation with Peruvian Guns, episode 103 of This Gun in My Hand, was crocheted by Rob Northrup.
+Zildjian’s Away to Shropshire, episode 108 of This Gun in My Hand, was lorded over by Rob Northrup.
 This episode and all others are available on Youtube with automatically-generated closed captions of dialog.
 Visit http://ThisGuninMyHand.blogspot.com for credits, show notes, archives, and to buy my books, such as Little Heist in the Big Woods and Other Revisionist Atrocities.
-What keeps my ears warm?
-This Gun in My Hand!
+How do I resolve the endless yearning between two hearts and bring them together?
+With This Gun in My Hand!

 Show Notes: